What computer can I use at CSE?

 Equipment off-campus remains the property of CSE and must be returned eventually.

-CSE researchers working at NICTA use computers owned by CSE.
+CSE researchers working at Data61 use computers owned by CSE.

-Such equipment must be recorded as an off-campus loan because NICTA offices are off-campus.
+Such equipment must be recorded as an off-campus loan because Data61 offices are outside CSE-controlled office space.

 It remains the property of CSE and must be returned to CSE eventually.

-CSE expects the equipment to be used in NICTA offices much like equipment is used in CSE offices.
+CSE expects the equipment to be used in Data61 offices much like equipment is used in CSE offices.

 Specifically, we do not endorse its use at the researcher's home without special permission from a supervising academic.